 Wildlife explorer day

-On Monday 28 May we are having a Widlife Explorer Day with all the above and more.
+On Monday 27 May we are having a Widlife Explorer Day with all the above and more.
 We will be joined by Kirkletham Owl Center and their furry friends.
 Cleveland Beekeepers Association will be on hand with their bees to share their knowledge and give advice on how we can do more to help the bees.
 Cleveland Hedgehog Preservation Society are joining us to show what type of homes hedgehogs like and advise us how we can help ensure their survival.
 Then seek out the hidden creatures to see which ones call the garden their home; tucked away in burrows, hiding under logs or above your head among the tree branches.
-Be a part of the garden development and help us develop a safe haven for the birds in the garden.
+Be a part of the garden development and help us develop a safe haven for the bugs at Bugsby Hall, join us for a led bug walk and make a pine cone bird feeder to take home.
 We often hear them singing or chatting away, but rarely see them especially the elusive Great Spotted Woodpecker.
 This Bank Holiday Monday will be a great chance to explore the garden further and meet fellow wildlife and nature experts.

 50 things to do before you're 11 3/4

 Bring or pick up a 50 things to do before you're 11 3/4 scrapbook on arrival and head into the garden to complete some of the activities.
 Find the fallen tree to climb ticking off No.1 on the list and go bug spotting (No. 31).
 Be on the lookout in the courtyards for the nesting swallows, robins and house martins, then do a spot of bird watching at the bird hide looking for song thrushes, chaffinches and long tail tits, to help you tick off No. 44.
 Don't worry if you run out of time use your 50 things scrapbook each time you visit to complete the activities with more to do as the seasons change.